 Ellagic acid (EA) is a biologically active phenolic compound widely present in plant tissues such as fruits and nuts, with its structure shown in Figure 1.
 It is a dimeric derivative of gallic acid.
 In nature, ellagic acid mainly exists in condensed forms, such as ellagitannins.
 Ellagic acid is essentially non-toxic and has a significant inhibitory effect on chemically-induced carcinogenesis and various types of cancers, including colon cancer, liver cancer, lung cancer, prostate cancer, breast cancer, lymphoma, and others.
-Additionally, ellagic acid also exhibits antioxidant, anti-inflammatory, antibacterial, melanin inhibition, and leukemia improvement effects.
+Additionally, ellagic acid also exhibits Antioxidant, anti-inflammatory, antibacterial, melanin inhibition, and leukemia improvement effects.
 Due to its excellent biological activity, ellagic acid is widely used in health foods, medicine, pharmaceuticals, cosmetics, and other fields.

 ▲ Human Metabolic Pathway

-Pu'er ripened tea, a famous tea, is a unique microbial-fermented tea made from large-leaf sun-dried .
+Pu'er ripened tea, a famous Yunnan tea, is a unique microbial-fermented tea made from large-leaf sun-dried Green Tea.
 The essence of solid-state fermentation in Pu'er ripened tea is primarily the result of moist heat, enzymatic actions, and microbial activities.
 During the fermentation process of large-leaf green teas, microbial metabolism releases a large amount of heat, and the enzymes secreted react intensely with the endogenous substances in the tea, both of which can promote the decomposition of heat-unstable ellagitannins (such as casuarinin) into ellagic acid.

 The establishment of a detection method for ellagic acid content in Pu'er ripened tea can meet the quality control needs of characteristic bioactive components in Pu'er ripened tea and also contribute to the study of the changes in characteristic substances during the fermentation process of Pu'er tea and the metabolic patterns of microorganisms.
 This provides a methodological basis for the industrial controllable fermentation of Pu'er tea.